-Net Asset Value (NAV) is the market value of each unit of a ULIP fund.
+Net Asset Value (NAV) is the market value of each unit of a Unit Linked Insurance Plan (ULIP) fund.
 In simple words, if you add the market value of all the investments in the fund and divide it by the number of units in that fund, the resulting figure will be NAV.
-Just like shares have a share price; ULIP funds have a NAV.
+Just like shares have a share price, ULIP funds have an NAV.

 It is not wise to base your investment decision on the NAV of a ULIP fund.
 NAV does not reflect future prospects of the ULIP fund.

-Suppose, you invest ₹10,000 each in Fund A whose NAV is ₹20 and Fund B whose NAV is ₹100.
-You will be allotted 500 units of Fund A and 100 units of Fund B. Assuming that both funds have invested their entire corpus in exactly same stocks and in the same proportions if the underlying stocks collectively appreciate by 10%, the NAV of the two funds should also rise by 10%, to ₹22 and ₹110, respectively.
+Suppose you invest ₹10,000 each in Fund A with NAV as ₹20 and Fund B with NAV as ₹100.
+You will be allotted 500 units of Fund A and 100 units of Fund B. Assuming that both funds have invested their entire corpus in exactly same stocks and the same proportions if the underlying stocks collectively appreciate by 10%, the NAV of the two funds should also rise by 10%, to ₹22 and ₹110, respectively.
 Thus, in both scenarios the value of your investment increases to ₹ 11,000.

 Thus, the current NAV of a fund does not have any impact on the returns.

 How does investment timing affect NAV?

-In case of ULIP fund, the cut off time is 3 p.m.
-You will be allotted the NAV of the same day or the next day according to the time at which you submit your application and funds.
-Normally, if the application form and funds are received before 3 p.m.; units are allotted based on same day's NAV otherwise units are allotted based on next day's NAV.
+In case of ULIP fund, the cut off time is 3pm You will be allotted the NAV of the same day or the next day according to the time at which you submit your application and funds.
+Usually, if the application form and funds are received before 3pm; units are allotted based on the same day's NAV; otherwise, units are allotted based on the next day's NAV.

 Change in valuation methodology of equity shares as prescribed by Insurance and Regulatory Development Authority of India (IRDAI)